2-Hydroxyestradiol: Genotoxicity

 2-Hydroxyestradiol, as well as 2-hydroxyestrone and 4-hydroxyestradiol, can undergo metabolic redox cycling to generate free radicals like superoxide and reactive estrogen semiquinone/quinone intermediates.
 These metabolites may damage DNA and other cellular components.
 However, 2-hydroxyestradiol shows little or no tumorigenic activity in the male Syrian hamster kidney and there is evidence that 2-hydroxyestradiol may actually decrease tumorigenesis in estrogen-sensitive tissues.
 It has been suggested that the lack of tumorigenesis of 2-hydroxyestrone is due to its rapid clearance.
 In addition, its metabolite 2-methoxyestradiol is a very potent inhibitor of tumor growth and angiogenesis, and this may contribute as well.

 Production of 2-methoxyestradiol

 2-Hydroxyestradiol has been identified as a prodrug of 2-methoxyestradiol, a transformation which is very efficiently catalyzed by catechol O-methyltransferase in the liver.
 2-Methoxyestradiol is not estrogenic but is a potent angiogenesis inhibitor and agonist of the GPER with potential therapeutic implications in cancer.

 Antioxidant activity

 Similarly to other steroidal estrogens, 2-hydroxyestradiol is an antioxidant, but the catechol estrogens (2- and 4-hydroxylated estrogens) like 2-hydroxyestradiol are considered to be the most potent in terms of antioxidant activity.

+In FENIX (fluorescence-enabled inhibited autoxidation) assays, a potent radical trapping antioxidant (RTA) activity of 2-hydroxyestradiol and 4-hydroxyestradiol was confirmed.
+Via this potent RTA activity, these molecules can exert a direct inhibition of ferroptosis, an iron-dependent cell death.